epam/edp-install/docs/operator-guide/add-ons-overview.md

 4. In the appeared window, fill in the following fields and click the **Connect** button:

-  * Name - select the namespace where the project is going to be depolyed;
+  * Name - select the namespace where the project is going to be deployed;
   * Choose your connection method - choose Via SSH;
   * Type - choose Helm;
   * Repository URL - enter the URL of your forked repository.